 - 2.1 Outline design and preliminary business case development is complete.
-The scheme was granted programme entry status by the BLTB in July 2014. - 2.2 Scheme development is on-going, including preparation of the full scheme business case which has been delayed due to the requirement identified by the BLTB's Independent Assessors to update the Reading Transport Model.
-Data collection (including undertaking surveys and sourcing mobile phone data) is now complete and it is anticipated that full financial approval will be sought from the BLTB meeting in November 2016. - 2.3 The initial business case for the scheme identified significant journey time and operational costs savings for public transport services, therefore it is not anticipated that the requirement to update the model will adversely impact the value for money assessment of the scheme. - 2.4 The overall scheme programme has been updated to reflect the implications resulting from the 12 month delay associated with preparation of the full scheme business case and the potential for an additional 12 month delay associated with a Public Inquiry. - 2.5 Progress on scheme development has been reported to the Thames Valley Park Board and regular updates will be reported to this forum as a key delivery partner for the project. - 2.6 The scheme is being developed to ensure compatibility with other schemes contained within the TVB Strategic Economic Plan (SEP), particularly the Thames Valley Park P&R scheme. - 2.7 The potential for cost savings for the scheme continues to be reviewed, both to the overall scheme costs and the level of LGF funding required. - 2.8 A Growth Deal 3 bid has been submitted for Phase 2 of the scheme.
+The scheme was granted programme entry status by the BLTB in July 2014. - 2.2 Scheme development is on-going, including preparation of the full scheme business case which is being progressed following completion of the update to the Reading Transport Model.
+The methodology for the business case has been agreed with WYG in the form of an Appraisal Specification Report.
+It is anticipated that full financial approval will be sought from the BLTB meeting in November 2016. - 2.3 The initial business case for the scheme identified significant journey time and operational costs savings for public transport services, therefore it is not anticipated that the requirement to update the model will adversely impact the value for money assessment of the scheme. - 2.4 Preparation of the planning application is on-going with significant work focused on environmental, flooding, landscaping and visual impact concerns.
+Pre-application discussions are being undertaken with Reading BC, Wokingham BC and the Environment Agency, and a public exhibition of the scheme proposals is scheduled for 19th July. - 2.5 The overall scheme programme has been updated to reflect the implications resulting from the significant delay associated with the requirement to update the Reading Transport Model prior to preparation of the full scheme business case, and the potential for further delays associated with the Planning process. - 2.6 Progress on scheme development has been reported to the Thames Valley Park Board and regular updates will be reported to this forum as a key delivery partner for the project. - 2.7 The scheme is being developed to ensure compatibility with other schemes contained within the TVB Strategic Economic Plan (SEP), particularly the Thames Valley Park P&R scheme. - 2.8 The potential for cost savings for the scheme continues to be reviewed, both to the overall scheme costs and the level of LGF funding required. - 2.9 A Growth Deal 3 bid has been submitted for Phase 2 of the scheme.
 If successful, the full business case for the scheme will cover both Phases 1 and 2.